TenzinDann/tenzindann.github.io/content/blog/get-started/index.md

 ---
+draft: true

-title: 🎉 Easily create your own simple yet highly customizable blog
+title:  Easily create your own simple yet highly customizable blog
 summary: Take full control of your personal brand and privacy by migrating away from the big tech platforms!
 date: 2023-10-27